JunoNode/juno/docs/prompt-examples.md

 # Prompt Examples

 This page shows how Juno builds intelligent prompts using wallet context, memory, and chain activity.
-The goal is clarity — not chatter.
+The goal is clarity, not chatter.

 ---